-Congratulations to the Class of 2019 on your remarkable achievement!
+Congratulations to the Class of 2020 on your graduation during these most unusual times!
 The Library has been honored to support you during your time on the Hilltop.
 We look forward to continuing to support you and your intellectual pursuits after you have graduated.

 Research After Graduation

-Georgetown offers you so many great resources to help you with your research.
-And you have spent anywhere from two to ten years honing your research skills to use them all.
+Georgetown has offered you many great research resources, and you have spent years honing the skills you need to use them.
 But what happens when you graduate?
-This guide, which was created for a joint Common $ense and Library workshop on Research After Graduation, pulls together some suggestions for searching the open web better and leveraging those skills to find freely available resources and tools that will be helpful to you and your research.
+This guide, which was created for a joint Common $ense and Library workshop on Research After Graduation, pulls together some suggestions for refining your searches on the open web and leveraging that skill to find freely available resources and tools that will be helpful to you and your research.

 The Library hosts a number of events every year, building a community of Hoyas, faculty, alumni, and community members who seek to continue on their journey of lifelong learning.
-Recent speakers have included former Chair of the Federal Reserve Janet Yellen, Man Booker Prize-Winning Author George Saunders, USAID's U.S. Global Development Lab Division Chief of Applied Innovation Alexis Bonnell, world-renowned author and activist Father James Martin, SJ, and others.
-The Library will post Fall 2019 events in August - we look forward to seeing you!
+Recent speakers have included former Chair of the Federal Reserve Janet Yellen, Man Booker Prize-Winning Author George Saunders, USAID's U.S. Global Development Lab Division Chief of Applied Innovation Alexis Bonnell, world-renowned author and activist Father James Martin, S.J., and others.
+The Library will post Fall 2020 events in August—we look forward to seeing you!

 Access to Databases

-Georgetown Alumni have access to a number of abstracts and full-text articles in a variety of Library databases, from Congressional Quarterly to World Shakespeare Bibliography Online.
+Georgetown Alumni have access to a number of abstracts and full-text articles in a wide range of selected Library databases, from Congressional Quarterly to World Shakespeare Bibliography Online.
 To access the resources available, simply use your Georgetown University NetID and password.